paul-duvall/100-days-of-code/log-r2.md

 Thoughts: Used React course video and some other resources to write article, hoping that this will cement arrow functions once and for all in my brain!

 Link(s) to work

+Day 88 - Sunday 6 January 2019
+Today's Progress:
+Review / Learn:
+- Watched 'The all-powerful frontend developer' Chris Coyier talk

+Thoughts: Used React course video and some other resources to write article, hoping that this will cement arrow functions once and for all in my brain!

+Link(s) to work
+1. The all-powerful frontend developer - https://www.youtube.com/watch?v=vXJpOHz3_sY&list=WL&index=126&t=1s